ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 ENCOUNTERING the FILIGREE

 In 1997 we visited Rothenberg (ob der Tauber) Germany.
 Tucked into a corner of the ancient walled city is the Reichsstadtmuseum.
 Originally, it was built as a Dominican Nunnery Convent in 1258.
 It contains a wonderful selection of historical artifacts which includes religious objects.
+I could feel the presence of those sisters but little did I know they had a plan!

 "Drei Rosenkranze mit Anhangern aus Silberfiligran